 Development Consent DA 92/97 (as modified) allows for the extraction of 197 Mt of ROM at a rate of up to 10.5 Mtpa and allows for mining operations to be carried out until 22 December 2026.
-The conceptual general arrangement of the MPO at 30 June 2021 (end of the MOP/RMP term) is shown on Plan 3.
+The approved surface disturbance plan for the MPO is shown on Figure 1-1.
+The conceptual general arrangement of the MPO at the start of the MOP/RMP term (1 July 2021) is shown on Plan 2 with the conceptual general arrangement at the end of the MOP/RMP term (30 June 2023) shown on Plan 3B.